American Baseball Guild: Aftermath

 The defeat of the strike vote in Pittsburgh dealt the Guild a death blow.
-Less than two months later, major league owners offered concessions to players: a minimum salary of $5,500, the beginnings of a pension plan, the ability for one elected player representative from each league to appear before them to discuss issues and grievances, and a spring training per diem the players nicknamed "Murphy Money."
+Two months later, major league owners offered concessions to players: a minimum salary of $5,500, the beginnings of a pension plan, the ability for one elected player representative from each league to appear before them to discuss issues and grievances, and a spring training per diem the players nicknamed "Murphy Money."
 Murphy decried the formation of what he called a "company union", but by the end of the year, the Guild would pass out of existence and Murphy would pass out of public life, saying that the players, having gratefully taken an "apple" from MLB owners, "could have had an orchard."
 Murphy was able to appeal the June 7 matter before the Pennsylvania Labor Relations Board, but when the Pirates were polled again on August 20, they voted 15–3 against the Guild, with one ballot invalidated and 12 abstentions.

+The owners and MLB hierarchy ultimately rewarded the two players who led the fight against the Guild.
+Sewell, still an effective pitcher and a National League All-Star in 1946, received a gold watch from the Commissioner, and was employed by the Pirates as a minor-league manager after he retired from the field in 1949.
+Brown, in his final year as a big-league player in 1946, managed high-level farm teams in the Pirates' organization in 1947 and 1948, spent three years on the Boston Braves' coaching staff (1949–1951), and then returned to the minors to spend 13 more years as a manager for multiple organizations from 1952 through 1964.

 Following the formation of the MLBPA and its 1966 recognition as the players' collective bargaining representative, the first successful players' strike occurred during spring training in 1969.
 A second strike shortened the 1972 regular season.
 The reserve clause, famously challenged by former Cardinals' outfielder Curt Flood in 1970, would survive the Guild by almost three decades until a December 1975 arbitrator's ruling dismantled it and ushered in the era of free agency in Major League Baseball.
-Since then, MLB experienced lengthy players' strikes in 1981 and 1994–1995.
+Since then, MLB experienced lengthy players' strikes in 1981 and 1994–1995, and owner lockouts in 1973, 1976, 1990 and 2022.